 Students who miss an assignment for reasons beyond their control can make up the work accordingly.
 Our 80%-threshold for full participation points (see above) ensures that occasional absences will not affect that portion of your grade.
 For exams, makeups will be handled on a case-by-case basis.
-Please make every effort to anticipate absences, and let your TA or instructor know about them whenever possible.
+Please let your TA know about absences whenever possible.